Table of Contents

 - Free trials or sign-ups grab audience attention easily.
 Content assistance sites like Instoried address the issues they will solve and offer free sign-ups to gain customers and engagement.

 - Instead of using rehashed and tired one-liners, you can try innovative copies like puns to sell your product—just the way Zomato has done it time and again.
+Their ad campaigns are one of the best Facebook ad examples.

 - Stop Motion techniques are another great way to attract an audience, just like this MTS Blaze ad that uses bright colors and attractive copy.